Disaster Manual: Section 13: Family Law Issues

 - Immigration Issues

 Displacement during and after a natural disaster can cause unique legal issues in the family law context.
 In addition to issues regarding custody, visitation, and child support, incidents of domestic and sexual violence increase after natural disasters according to a 2015 global study by the International Federation of Red Cross and Red Crescent Societies.
 Researchers attribute this increase to a combination of loss of family members and homes, scarcity of basic resources, displacement, increased stress, and marital conflict.
 In addition, the lack of security in temporary disaster-relief shelters increases sexual violence towards women and young girls.

 This chapter is designed to provide some guidance for attorneys facing family law issues related to a natural disaster.

-- What do I do if I lost the physical copy of my protective order in the disaster and it is not in the police database?
+- What do I do if I lost the physical copy of my protective order in the disaster?

 - I had to relocate to a different state following a disaster.
 Is my protective order still enforceable?